 Do I deserve to be happy?

-It’s a common view that you have to earn your happy ever after.
-The fact of the matter is that you have already earned it, just by being human.
+It’s a common view that you have to earn your happiness.
+But the fact of the matter is that you have already earned it, just by being human.

-However, we’ve got things a bit backwards.
+However, we’ve got things a bit backward.
 Being stressed and unhappy seems to be the norm; happiness is a reward for hard work.
 Here’s how it should be:

 Research has shown that happy people are healthier and more productive, achieving more.
 Achievement in a field that is important to you promotes feelings of fulfillment and satisfaction, thus creating more happiness.
 It’s a positive feedback loop.